Pregnancy: Maternal changes

-During pregnancy, a woman undergoes many physiological changes, which are entirely normal, including behavioral, cardiovascular, hematologic, metabolic, renal, and respiratory changes.
+During pregnancy, a woman undergoes many normal physiological changes, including behavioral, cardiovascular, hematologic, metabolic, renal, and respiratory changes.
 Increases in blood sugar, breathing, and cardiac output are all required.
-Levels of progesterone and estrogens rise continually throughout pregnancy, suppressing the hypothalamic axis and therefore also the menstrual cycle.
-A full-term pregnancy at an early age (< 25) reduces the risk of breast, ovarian and endometrial cancer and the risk declines further with each additional full-term pregnancy.
+Levels of progesterone and estrogens rise continually throughout pregnancy, suppressing the hypothalamic axis and therefore the menstrual cycle.
+A full-term pregnancy at an early age (less than 25 years) reduces the risk of breast, ovarian, and endometrial cancer, and the risk declines further with each additional full-term pregnancy.

-The fetus is genetically different from its mother, and can be viewed as an unusually successful allograft.
-The main reason for this success is increased immune tolerance during pregnancy.
-Immune tolerance is the concept that the body is able to not mount an immune system response against certain triggers.
+The fetus is genetically different from its mother and can therefore be viewed as an unusually successful allograft.
+The main reason for this success is increased immune tolerance during pregnancy, which prevents the mother's body from mounting an immune system response against certain triggers.
+A Rho(D) immune globulin shot is recommended for women with RhD negative blood carrying a RhD positive fetus as a preventative measure against Rhesus disease.

-During the first trimester, minute ventilation increases by 40%.
+During the first trimester, minute ventilation increases by 40 percent.
 The womb will grow to the size of a lemon by eight weeks.
-Many symptoms and discomforts of pregnancy like nausea and tender breasts appear in the first trimester.

-During the second trimester, most women feel more energized, and begin to put on weight as the symptoms of morning sickness subside and eventually fade away.
-The uterus, the muscular organ that holds the developing fetus, can expand up to 20 times its normal size during pregnancy.

-Braxton Hicks contractions are sporadic uterine contractions that may start around six weeks into a pregnancy; however, they are usually not felt until the second or third trimester.
+Many symptoms and discomforts of pregnancy, such as nausea and tender breasts, appear in the first trimester.
+Braxton Hicks contractions are sporadic uterine contractions that may start around six weeks into a pregnancy but are usually not felt until the second or third trimester.

-Final weight gain takes place during the third trimester, which is the most weight gain throughout the pregnancy.
-The woman's abdomen will transform in shape as it drops due to the fetus turning in a downward position ready for birth.
-During the second trimester, the woman's abdomen would have been upright, whereas in the third trimester it will drop down low.
-The fetus moves regularly, and is felt by the woman.
-Fetal movement can become strong and be disruptive to the woman.
-The woman's navel will sometimes become convex, "popping" out, due to the expanding abdomen.
+Pregnant women have higher total blood volume that increases throughout the duration of the pregnancy.
+It is during the third trimester that maternal activity and sleep positions may affect fetal development due to restricted blood flow.
+For instance, the enlarged uterus may impede blood flow by compressing the vena cava when lying flat, a condition that can be relieved by lying on the left side.

+Most weight gain takes place during the third trimester.
+A pregnant woman's navel may become convex ("popping" out) during this time.
+Her abdomen will expand and change in shape as the fetus turns in a downward position nearing childbirth.
 Head engagement, also called "lightening" or "dropping", occurs as the fetal head descends into a cephalic presentation.
-While it relieves pressure on the upper abdomen and gives a renewed ease in breathing, it also severely reduces bladder capacity resulting in a need to void more frequently, and increases pressure on the pelvic floor and the rectum.
-It is not possible to predict when lightening occurs.
-In a first pregnancy it may happen a few weeks before the due date, though it may happen later or even not until labor begins, as is typical with subsequent pregnancies.
+While it relieves pressure on the upper abdomen and gives a renewed ease in breathing, it also severely reduces bladder capacity, resulting in a need to void more frequently, and increases pressure on the pelvic floor and the rectum.
+It is not possible to predict when lightening will occur.
+In a first pregnancy it may happen a few weeks before the due date, though it may happen later or even not until labour begins, as is typical with subsequent pregnancies.

-It is also during the third trimester that maternal activity and sleep positions may affect fetal development due to restricted blood flow.
-For instance, the enlarged uterus may impede blood flow by compressing the vena cava when lying flat, which is relieved by lying on the left side.